 Free Things To Do In Rotorua

 Rotorua is the 'adventure capital' of New Zealand's North Island, with a huge array of activities that offer amazing experiences but at a price.
 However, for the budget conscious visitor there are a variety of experiences that won't cost you a penny.
-So, we've compiled our best 'Free Things To Do In Rotorua' guide, which includes locally shot videos of the experiences.
+So, we've compiled our best 'Free Things To Do In Rotorua' guide.

 Located close to the town centre on Ranolf Street, Kuirau Park is a public park which offers the opportunity to observe geothermal activity for free.
 The park includes numerous steaming vents and mud pools protected by fencing so it's family friendly.
 The park also includes the steaming waters of Taokahu Lake, heated foot pools and a paddling pool for younger children.
 View Kuirau Park video.